 You will attend classes only one day a week, usually from mid-day to early evening, so your time away from the job will be minimized.
+You also have the option to attend much of your class on-line if that suits you.

+Plumber

-Plumber Plumber and Gasfitter (B)
+Plumber and Gasfitter (B)